LukasKnuth/lknuth.dev/content/writings/persistent_storage_cowards.md

     - The `Merge_Log` checks if the log is JSON formatted and makes its structure available
     - Litestream can be [configured to log JSON](https://litestream.io/reference/config/#logging)
 2. `grep` only retains logs made by containers named `litestream-sidecar` or `litestream-restore-snapshot`
-    - These are the names used earlier when we configured the Litstream sidecar and init containers to the deployment.
+    - These are the names used earlier in the Litstream sidecar and init containers of the deployment.
 3. `rewrite_tag` takes the filtered down logs and tags them with `problem.$TAG` if the log-level is either `WARN` or `ERROR`
     - The `$level` is available because it was parsed out of the JSON log earlier.

 After this, the `OUTPUT` writes all logs tagged `problem.*` to stdout as JSON lines.
 This gives me a _single_ stream of all Errors/Warnings that Litestream encounters.
-Easy to verify if we catch everything, halfway there.
+This is a good setup for manual testing to verify expected scenarios will be caught by the filters.
+Halfway there.

 ### Alerting